Arachni/arachni/README.md

 The analyzer can graciously handle badly written HTML code due to the combination of regular expression analysis and [Nokogiri](http://nokogiri.org/) HTML parser.

-The analyzer serves as the first layer of HTML analysis.<br/>
-More complex analysis, for JS, AJAX, Java Applets etc, can be achieved by adding data-mining/audit pairs of modules like:<br/>
-- {Arachni::Modules::Recon::ExtractObjects}<br/>
-- {Arachni::Modules::Audit::AuditObjects}

 This way the system can be extended to be able to handle virtually anything.

 ###  Module Management ({Arachni::Module})